High-accuracy unpackaged non-contact inductive linear position sensors for Original Equipment Manufacturers

-Zettlex position sensors are generally not susceptible to emissions from other sources due to a number of factors: – the Receive circuits are arranged as balanced quadropoles (thus negating the effect of incoming plane waves), the signal from the Target is at a highly specific frequency and the sensor uses synchronous detection.
+Celera Motion’s Zettlex inductive encoders are generally not susceptible to emissions from other sources due to a number of factors including the Receive circuits are arranged as balanced quadropoles (thus negating the effect of incoming plane waves), the signal from the Target is at a highly specific frequency and the sensor uses synchronous detection.

-Zettlex sensors are suitable for automotive or defence applications where permissible emission susceptibility is particularly stringent.
+These sensors are suitable for automotive applications where permissible emission susceptibility is particularly stringent.

 The IncOder product range is particularly robust in harsh EMC conditions because it is housed in a metal casing which acts as a Faraday cage.

-More generally, it’s easiest to answer this question using a couple of examples:
+Generally, it is easiest to answer this question using a couple of examples.

-In a rotary example, with an Antenna whose O.D. is 50mm and an I.D. of 20mm then the equivalent Antenna width is 15mm (the thickness off the annulus).
-Again the maximum working distance of the Target from the Antenna will be about half the effective Antenna width i.e. 7,5mm.
-We would normally recommend a stand off distance of <1/4 Antenna width – so about 3-4mm.
+In a rotary example, with an Antenna O.D. of 50 mm and an I.D. of 20 mm, then the equivalent Antenna width is 15 mm (the thickness off the annulus).
+The maximum working distance of the Target from the Antenna will be about half the effective Antenna width, 7.5 mm.
+We would normally recommend a stand off distance of <1/4 Antenna width, about 3-4 mm.

 We have built lots of linear sensors with a maximum full scale defelection of 0,1mm and a resolution of <1micron.